fleschutz/talk2windows/README.md

 TALK2WINDOWS
 ============
 This repository adds voice control to Windows®.
 Be faster and more productive by using voice commands besides keyboard and mouse.
-Required is Windows 10 or 11, a headset (or microphone + loudspeaker), and the free Serenade application.
+Required is Windows 10 or 11, a headset (or mic and loudspeaker), and the free Serenade application.

 🔧 Installation
 ----------------
 1. Download and install *Serenade* from https://serenade.ai/ (during installation no plugin and no programming language need to be selected).
 Close *Serenade* when finished.
-2. Download the *talk2windows* ZIP file (click green button) und unzip it somewhere.
+2. Download the *talk2windows* ZIP file (click green button) und unzip it.
 3. Open *Windows PowerShell (Administrator)* and execute: `Set-ExecutionPolicy RemoteSigned` to allow execution of PowerShell scripts.
 4. Open *Windows PowerShell* and execute: `./export.ps1` in the unzipped *talk2windows* folder.